Computing large market equilibria using abstractions: Abstractions in Practice

-\begin{example} Consider a 5-buyer-4-item instance with valuations $v_1=v_2=[1.5,1.5,0,0], v_3=[0,0,1+\eps,1-\eps], v_4=[0,0,1-\eps,1+\eps], v_5=[1.5,1.5,1+\eps,1-\eps]$ and budgets of $1$.
+\begin{example} Consider a 5-buyer-4-item instance with valuations $v_1=v_2=[1.5,1.5,0,0], v_3=[0,0,1+\eps,1-\eps], v_4=[0,0,1-\eps,1+\eps], v_5=[1.5,1.5,1+\eps,1-\eps]$, and budgets and supplies equal to $1$.
 Now consider the abstraction where buyers $1,2,5$ are clustered to a representative buyer with valuation $v_{\tilde 1}=[1.5,1.5,0,0]$ and budget $3$, and buyers $3,4$ are clustered to a representative buyer with valuation $v_{\tilde 2}=[0,0,1.5,1.5]$ and budget $2$.
 The representative market equilibrium with equal rates is to assign representative buyer $\tilde 1$ all of items $1$ and $2$, each with price $1.5$ and assign representative buyer $\tilde 2$ all of $3$ and $4$ at price $1$ each.
 This assignment leads to no envy when we perform the budget-proportional allocation.
-However, if we apply RRME then representative buyer $\tilde 1$ still gets proportionally allocated, but for representative buyer $\tilde 2$ buyers $3$ and $4$ get assigned all of items $3$ and $4$, respectively.
+However, if we apply RME to representative buyer $\tilde 2$ then buyers $3$ and $4$ get assigned all of items $3$ and $4$, respectively.
 Now buyer $5$ envies buyer $3$, as they could get $\eps$ more utility. \end{example}

+We view the potential increase in envy as a necessary price to pay in order to reap the benefits of locally optimizing each of the representative allocations.
+In order to avoid potential envy increases, we would need to take into account agents $i \notin r(\tilde i)$ when computing the lift, which would often not be feasible computationally (since the whole point of the representative abstraction was to avoid a convex program whose size is on the order of $n \times m$).